psu-psychology/.github/README.md

-# .github
+# Welcome to the Penn State Psychology GitHub organization

-Description of Psychology Department's GitHub site
+This is the home of the GitHub organization for the [Psychology Department](https://psych.la.psu.edu) at the [Pennsylvania State University](https://www.psu.edu).